What does it cost to travel as a family for nearly 3 years on bicycles?

 With all that in mind, I’ll give you a breakdown of our expenses as we rode our bikes from Alaska to Argentina.
 Keep in mind that we rode our bikes, so had virtually no mass transit expenses (other than the occasional side trip in a bus when we left our bikes behind).
 We spent most of our time out in small villages rather than cities.

-Our overall budget was around $1500/month for the four of us for basic day-to-day expenses.
+Not including start-up costs, our overall budget was around $1500/month for the four of us for basic day-to-day expenses.

 We also budgeted in an additional $500/month for one-off miscellaneous expenses.
 That may be a trip to the Galapagos Islands or Macchu Pichu.
 It may have been a flight back to the USA to pick up supplies or the costs involved with rebuilding the bicycles.